 However you can set (reserve) multiple campaigns in the same page.
 For example, set Campaign A to run from 1st - 10th July, Campaign B to run from 11th - 20th July.

 Choose to place a ribbon at the top page as a floating header, ribbon as a floating footer, or as a widget for main body.
 Each option currently has 16 templates, each of which is customisable (colour, font, size, button shape etc.)

 Just like their all other products, Thrive Ultimatum comes with stylishly designed templates for countdown timers.
 Needless to say, you don't need design skills to customise - it's all clicking and dragging.

 Thrive Ultimatum plugin is now as part of Thrive Suite, annual membership.

 Thrive's founder Shane Melaugh always says his products are all "conversion focused" and, I do believe this new plugin for WordPress is another success.

 - Design-wise the bold, striking look will draw anyone's attention.

 - Fast-loading and, this plugin has not affected the speed of my site.

 - Support team is great - I've sent so many silly questions to them, which they've responded within a few hours and kindly clarified for me.

 I think Thrive Ultimatum is an essential scarcity marketing tool.
 Once you've used it, you can't provide time-limited sales offers without it.
-Although I think it's quite pricey for individual marketers - $127 for a single site or $197 for multiple websites.
-I definitely recommend you to get it while it's on 1/2 price offer.
+Although the membership cost of $228 may seem quite pricey, it comes with all other plugins plus a flexible WordPress theme builder.
+I think it's worth giving it a try.